Viddymovies/Viddymovies/README.md

-# Welcome to viddymovies github page
+# Welcome to Viddymovies Github page

 ## Our Socials:
 * **Website**: Viddymovies.com